Dealing with Finances after Divorce

 Divorce is a difficult process for everyone involved, and one of the trickiest areas to navigate can be the separation of finances post-divorce.
 It can be even harder if you’re representing yourself in court without a solicitor or barrister.

-The First Hearing (First Directions Appointment [FDA])
+What Happens before a First Hearing (First Directions Appointment [FDA])?

 This often means that the person making an application must contact a Family Law Mediator who will speak to your ex to see if they will mediate.
-If they decline, the mediator will provide you with a certificate to show you attempted it, and you proceed to court.
+If they decline, the mediator will provide you with a certificate to show you attempted it, and you will then have to proceed to court.
 Mediation, if it works, is far better than attending court so it is always worth trying.

-The next step in preparing your own financial paperwork is to create a questionnaire for your ex spouse based on the information they have supplied in Form E, or based on what you think they haven’t disclosed.
-If you think your ex is hiding something, you need to prepare your questions in such a way as to try and expose this, and gather evidence to back up any claims of deceit.
+The next step in preparing your own financial paperwork is to create a questionnaire for your ex-spouse based on the information they have supplied in Form E or based on what you think they haven’t disclosed.
+If you think your ex is hiding something, you need to prepare your questions in such a way as to try and expose this and gather evidence to back up any claims of deceit.

 You’ll also come across something called a Form G which states whether the parties consider that the first hearing can proceed as a Financial Dispute Resolution Hearing (FDR), and Form H which sets out the costs of financial remedy proceedings.
 Form H is only relevant if you have used a solicitor and have costs from them.
 A Note for the Hearing will also be needed to explain your situation.

-At the FDA the court will order certain actions to be taken in advance of the FDR, such as exchanging replies to questions, property valuations, mortgage offers etc. You’ll consider any offers that have been made and prepare a schedule of assets, and obtain any other necessary documents.
-The aim of the FDR is to resolve disputes and the emphasis is on the parties, rather than the judge, to reach an agreement.
-However, the judge will comment on the likely outcome of any future hearings, and encourage you to reach an agreement based on his comments.
-To prepare your own financial paperwork for the FDR, you’ll need to explain your updated situation to the court, outline proposed housing arrangements, and your earning and mortgage capacity.
+At the FDA, the court will order certain actions to be taken in advance of the FDR, such as exchanging replies to questions, property valuations, mortgage offers etc. You’ll consider any offers that have been made and prepare a schedule of assets and obtain any other necessary documents.
+The FDR aims to resolve disputes and the emphasis is on the parties, rather than the judge, to reach an agreement.
+However, the judge will comment on the likely outcome of any future hearings and encourage you to reach an agreement based on his comments.
+To prepare your financial paperwork for the FDR, you’ll need to explain your updated situation to the court, outline proposed housing arrangements, and your earning and mortgage capacity.
 Importantly you need to have made an offer to settle which the Judge will discuss.

 Most often any contentious issues are resolved at the FDR, but it may be necessary to set a date for a Final Hearing, which takes the form of a trial where the judge will listen to the evidence produced by both parties and make a decision.

-It’s important to note that preparing your own financial paperwork for a Final Hearing is time-consuming and involved, and it’s important to get it right.
+It’s important to note that preparing your own financial paperwork for a final hearing is time-consuming and involved, and it’s important to get it right.
 You’ll need to prepare and submit a bundle to the court.

-It’s worth bearing in mind that the judge can make any kind of order, such as prohibiting the sale of the family home for a number of years or ordering pensions to be shared, as well as a monthly maintenance payment to be made from one ex spouse to another.
-These orders might not be what the involved parties initially wanted, so it’s in everyone’s best interests to prevent the case going to a Final Hearing where the judge decides the outcome for you.
+It’s worth bearing in mind that the judge can make any kind of order, such as prohibiting the sale of the family home for a number of years or ordering pensions to be shared, as well as a monthly maintenance payment to be made from one ex-spouse to another.
+These orders might not be what the involved parties initially wanted, so it’s in everyone’s best interests to prevent the case from going to a Final Hearing where the judge decides the outcome for you.
 Part of this is knowing how to prepare for a financial hearing properly and manage your own paperwork if you’re representing yourself in court.

-Financial disputes or withholding of information
+Financial Disputes or Withholding of Information

 If you do suspect that your ex is withholding information, or conversely exaggerating aspects of their situation, you can be assured that the various steps in the financial hearing process will expose this.
-The onus is on you, however, to prove their deceit and that’s why it’s so important to get the right support with preparing your own financial paperwork.
+The onus is on you, however, to prove their deceit and that’s why it’s so important to get the right support in preparing your own financial paperwork.

-It’s likely that you’ll be aware of your ex spouse’s financial situation and therefore will know what bank accounts, assets and income they have.
+It’s likely that you’ll be aware of your ex-spouse’s financial situation and therefore will know what bank accounts, assets, and income they have.
 If you suspect they are hiding something, a good way of revealing this is to look at their bank statements for transfers between bank accounts.
 This shows that they are trying to hide money by switching it from one account to another.

 Another way of exposing this is to look for money going into and out of a bank account provided by your ex, but which isn’t being used to pay important bills.
 You’ll know this as those bills won’t be shown in the transactions.
 This is important as it is unlikely these bills would be paid using cash, so if they are not shown in this bank account they must be coming out of another account.